Corysia/Unity-Oculus-Example/README.md

 # Unity-Oculus-Example
-An example of how to use Oculus Integration in VR
+An example of how to use Oculus Integration 1.40 in Unity

 ## Purpose
 There have been a lot of changes to the VR landscape in the last few months.
 As of this writing, there are many tutorials out there today that show how to get started, but each one is slightly out of date.
 This project pulls together all the things I know about getting a starter project up and running with: